jludvig/next-js-jacob-carstens/README.md

 There is no authentication, the login and logout buttons are just redirects.
 Given more time I would definitely add authentication.
 I can see the db is already prepared for hashed and salted passwords, but time did not allow it.

+Another thing that leaves room for improvement is the presentation of the jobs themselves.
+A shorter description (perhaps AI generated summary) in the table and an on click details view might be a good fit.
+Alternatively a smalle page size and a document like view or perhaps cards might be more interesting than a table - we could add company logos as well.